TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 Please note that since we created a key of 2048 bits we should have a modulus of 256 bytes.
 Instead this key uses 257 bytes prefixing the number with a `00` byte to avoid it being interpreted as negative (two's complement format).

 The structure shown above is the reason why all the RSA public SSH keys start with the same 12 characters `AAAAB3NzaC1y`.
-This string, converted in Base64 gives the initial 9 bytes `00 00 00 07 73 73 68 2d 72` (Base64 strings are not a one-to-one mapping of the source bytes).
+This string, converted in Base64 gives the initial 9 bytes `00 00 00 07 73 73 68 2d 72` (Base64 characters are not a one-to-one mapping of the source bytes).
 If the exponent is the standard 65537 the key starts with `AAAAB3NzaC1yc2EAAAADAQAB`, which encoded gives the fist 18 bytes `00 00 00 07 73 73 68 2d 72 73 61 00 00 00 03 01 00 01`.

 # Converting between PEM and OpenSSH format

-Often you need to convert files created with one tool to a different format, so this is a list of the most common conversions you might need.
+We often need to convert files created with one tool to a different format, so this is a list of the most common conversions you might need.
 I prefer to consider the key format instead of the source tool, but I give a short description of the reason why you should want to perform the conversion.

 ## PEM/PKCS#1 to PEM/PKCS#8

-This is useful to convert OpenSSh private keys to a newer format.
+This is useful to convert OpenSSH private keys to a newer format.

 ``` sh
 openssl pkcs8 -topk8 -inform PEM -outform PEM -in pkcs1.pem -out pkcs8.pem